wmayner/pyphi/docs/examples/residue.rst

 Instead, we can quantify existence as the irreducible cause information of a mechanism.
-The MIP of a mechanism is the partition of mechanism and purview which makes the least difference to the cause repertoire (see the documentation for the |MechanismIrreducibilityAnalysis| object).
+The MIP of a mechanism is the partition of mechanism and purview which makes the least difference to the cause repertoire (see the documentation for the |RepertoireIrreducibilityAnalysis| object).
 The irreducible cause information is the distance between the unpartitioned and partitioned repertoires.

 To analyze the irreducibility of the mechanism |AB| on the cause side: